 Shopping at any JFC store is a guarantee that the items are real and of high quality.
 Trusted outlets also offer a money-back guarantee if buyers are not completely satisfied.

-Expect to buy cheap loose stones in Thailand and then sell for huge profit back home.
+- Expect to buy cheap loose stones in Thailand and then sell them for huge profit back home.

 By following these simple guidelines visitors can enjoy shopping for quality gemstones and jewellery in Thailand that are both affordable and based on the fair market value of each piece.
-As mentioned, if anyone offers a cut gemstone (or jewellery) far below the set price, it is probably best to walk away and return to shop some other day.
+Above all, remember that if anyone offers a cut gemstone (or jewellery) far below the set price, it is probably best to walk away and return to shop some other day.